Access Georgia Public Information & State Records (Free)

 Are Criminal Charges Public Record in Georgia?

-Georgia criminal records are public records due to the state’s Open Records Act and are in line with the Freedom of Information Act (FOIA).
-Anybody can access criminal records without having the need to provide a reason.
+Georgia criminal records are public records due to the state’s Open Records Act, which is in line with the Freedom of Information Act (FOIA).2 Anybody can access criminal records without having the need to provide a reason.

-How to Perform Criminal History Check in Georgia
+How To Perform a Criminal History Check in Georgia

 Investigating a criminal history check on an individual is essential for the safety of the community and workplace.
 Requesters to criminal history reports may also find details to arrest records, court records, and background checks below.

-Individuals looking to perform a criminal history check or arrest record search in Georgia can commence a search through the sheriff’s offices and local police departments.
+Individuals looking to perform a perform a criminal history check or arrest record search in Georgia can commence a search through the sheriff’s offices and local police departments.
 Criminal history records can be obtained from courts of law.
-Individuals may request a personal criminal history check and may do so for another person with consent, facilitated by O.C.G.A. § 35-3-34.4
+Individuals may request a personal criminal history check and may do so for another person with consent, facilitated by O.C.G.A. § 35-3-34.

 Qualified agencies and employers may contact the Georgia Criminal Information Center (GCIC) to obtain a criminal history report.
 Individuals will need to book an appointment in advance when visiting the lobby.
 Requests can be mailed to: